 It’s estimated that Brits spend around 92% of their time indoors.
-While we don’t recommend spending that much time inside, we know it can be difficult to get outside for longer.
+We don’t recommend spending that much time inside, but we know it can be difficult to get outside for longer.
 Around eight hours a day is spent at work, and the unpredictable British weather puts a lot of people off leaving the house, especially as we get into colder months.
 Covid-19 played its part as well with many people now choosing not to go out unless they have to.

 1. Go with a Minimalist Design Style